Lightstone-Group/LightstonePlatform.Products/docs/index.md

     }
 ```

-If you require user input before you can successfully produce your end product you need to return a ```ShowUIStartResponse``` this response needs to contain a URL for a Web Component to be rendered in the tenant to collect user input, and the element name for the custom web component to be rendered.
+If you require user input before you can successfully produce your end product, you need to return a ```ShowUIStartResponse```.
+This response needs to contain a URL for a Web Component to be rendered in the tenant to collect user input, and the element name for the custom web component to be rendered.

 ``` C#
     public async override Task<ActionResult<StartResponse>> Start([FromBody] ProductFlowInstanceStartModel input)